- Overview

 Massage on our week long retreats

-On our week long retreats, on Monday we have an excellent local masseuse who comes in to give very high quality massage.
+At that stage when it is deemed safe, during our week long retreats, on Monday we will have an excellent local masseuse who comes in to give very high quality massage.

 Local Attractions